Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Introduction

 Some progress has already been made in this realm, although the fact that current hardware is noisy (so-called noisy intermediate-scale quantum computers or NISQ machines), makes it quite difficult to perform time evolution accurately.
 For example, some simplifications for the Heisenberg model on small clusters allowed the time-evolution to be simulated without needing to Trotterize the evolution operators~\cite{heisenberg1,akhil}.
 In addition, there exist robust algorithms for time-evolving quantum computers when fault-tolerant quantum computing becomes available~\cite{childs}.
-An alternative approach to exact time evolution is to evolve systems variationally\cite{variational-evolution}, which is likely to be a robust approach for NISQ-era machines.
+An alternative approach to exact time evolution is to evolve systems variationally\cite{variational-evolution}, which is likely to also be a robust approach for NISQ-era machines.

 There is a fair amount of work that has been completed already on how to simulate open quantum systems on quantum computers.
 Ref.~\onlinecite{Barreiro2011} showed how to prepare entangled states by simulating a master equation with a digital quantum circuit, whose dissipative nonunitary ``gates'' were obtained by resetting ancilla qubits that had been suitably entangled with the system qubits.
-In general, the direct simulation of a master equation is more convenient than digitally implementing the unitary dynamics of the system plus a finite bath (so-called algorithmic cooling\cite{algorithmic-cooling}).
-This is because the master-equation approach integrates out the degrees-of-freedom of the {\it infinite} bath and replaces them with operations that act directly on the system.
-Hence, a master-equation formalism is always performing an infinitely large computation.
+For most systems of interest, the size of the bath is much larger than that of the system, often taken to be infinite.
+In these cases, if one could simulate a master equation, it would be more convenient than digitally implementing the unitary dynamics of the system plus a finite bath (so-called algorithmic cooling\cite{algorithmic-cooling}).
+This is because a direct representation of the bath requires far too many qubits, or accuracy is sacrificed to reduce the bath to a reasonable size.
+However, the master equation approach integrates out the bath's degrees-of-freedom and replaces them with operations that act only on the system.
+This makes it possible, in principle, to accurately simulate interactions with arbitrarily large baths without requiring arbitrarily large resources.